d4l3k/starry/README.md

 * View logs
 * Server restart on crash
 * Works on Linux and Windows (not tested)
 * `/command` commands.
-The syntax is mostly the same as the CLI but you need to put the server password as the first argument for most commands.
+The syntax is the same as the CLI but you need to be on the admin list.
 Eg. `/ban Password1 Billy`.
 See `/help` for more information.
 * Give players items.
 * Admin chat highlighting.
 * Server MOTD
+* UUID Admins

 Pretty Pictures
 ------